 Day 2 in Los Angeles

-You can’t spend 2 days in Los Angeles without having at least one beach day.
+You can’t spend 2 days in Los Angeles without having at least one beach day, right?
 Today it’s time to head out to the coast to explore two really cool places – Santa Monica and Venice Beach.
+(Don’t enjoy hanging at the beach?
+Don’t worry, there’s also plenty of things to do in downtown Los Angeles!)

 We went there by car and found parking close to the beaches for 2 USD/hour.
 I won’t complain about that in Los Angeles!